IvonGu/lectures-1/README.md

 In the first week, we will introduce the basic concepts of the course, including how data is recorded, stored, and shared.
 Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through in setting up an account and subscribing to the course organisation and assignments.

-This week will also introduce basic data types, in a language agnostic manner, from the perspective of machine implementations through to high-level programming languages.
+This week will also introduce basic data types, in a language-agnostic manner, from the perspective of machine implementations through to high-level programming languages.
 We will introduce the notion of databases and database managers, and the client-server model.

 *Readings*:
-* something from Karamanchi or the Lee text.
+* Lake, P. and Crowther, P. 2013. _Concise guide to databases: A Practical Introduction_.
+London: Springer-Verlag.
+Chapter 1, [Data, an Organizational Asset](https://books.google.co.uk/books?id=SuK2BAAAQBAJ&pg=PA301&lpg=PA301&dq=Concise+Guide+to+Databases+pdf&source=bl&ots=pEJj8miMrf&sig=3nrRgpk3kF7fXzcWUWpJ_uzpfl0&hl=en&sa=X&ved=0ahUKEwiAkM3JrbHWAhXE7xQKHWseCZAQ6AEISzAH#v=onepage&q=Concise%20Guide%20to%20Databases%20pdf&f=false)
+* Goodrich, M.T., Tamassia, R. and Goldwasser, M.H.
+2013. _Data structures and algorithms in Python_.
+John Wiley & Sons Ltd.  Ch.
+1, through section 1.3.
+* Wickham, Hadley.
+Nd.  _Advanced R_, 2nd ed.
+Ch 1, [Introduction](https://adv-r.hadley.nz/introduction), and Chapter 2, [Data Structures](https://adv-r.hadley.nz/data-structures).
+* [GitHub Guides](https://guides.github.com), especially: "Understanding the GitHub Flow", "Hello World", and "Getting Started with GitHub Pages".

+*Further Readings*:
+* Nelson, Meghan.
+2015.  "[An Intro to Git and GitHub for Beginners (Tutorial).](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)"
+* GitHub.  "[Markdown Syntax](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)" (a cheatsheet).
 * Chacon, Scott and Ben Straub. [_Pro Git_](https://git-scm.com/book/en/v2).
 2nd ed.
 Apress.
 Chapters 1-2.
-* [GitHub Guides](https://guides.github.com), especially: "Understanding the GitHub Flow", "Hello World", and "Getting Started with GitHub Pages".
 * Jim McGlone, "[Creating and Hosting a Personal Site on GitHub A step-by-step beginner's guide to creating a personal website and blog using Jekyll and hosting it for free using GitHub Pages.](http://jmcglone.com/guides/github-pages/)".

-*Further Readings*:
-* Nelson, Meghan.
-2015.  "[An Intro to Git and GitHub for Beginners (Tutorial).](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)"
-* GitHub.  "[Markdown Syntax](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)" (a cheatsheet).

 *Lab*: **Setting up a website using GitHub pages**, by forking a repository, staging and committing changes, and pushing these to a repository for publishing a website using Jekyll.
 * Installing git and setting up an account on GitHub